 If you are looking for somewhere to stay in Edinburgh, there are lots of options for places to stay in the city, from hotels to apartments to hostels.
 We recommend that those interested in Harry Potter sites in Edinburgh stay around the Grassmarket area, and you can check out our detailed guide to where to stay in Edinburgh for Harry Potter fans here.

-So those are the three places that J.K.
+So those are four places where J.K.
 Rowling wrote the Harry Potter books in Edinburgh that you can still visit today.
+With The Elephant House now reopened after the fire, all four locations are available to visitors again for the first time since 2021.

 If you are looking for more information about visiting these cafés or other Harry Potter related sites in Edinburgh, you can check out our comprehensive Harry Potter Edinburgh guide.
 If you are going to be traveling outside of Edinburgh, check out our guide to Harry Potter filming locations in Scotland.